iamd3vil/blobasaur/README.md

   </a>
 </div>

-# Blobnom
+# Blobasaur

-Blobnom is a high-performance, sharded blob storage server written in Rust.
+Blobasaur is a high-performance, sharded blob storage server written in Rust.
 It implements the Redis protocol for client compatibility and uses SQLite as the backend for each shard, providing a simple yet robust solution for storing and retrieving binary large objects (blobs).

 ## Features